kirkwood616/CMT_Seps/README.md

 > [!CAUTION]
 > The Settings feature will create a folder named `CMT_Seps_Settings` in your `Documents` folder.
 DO NOT DELETE OR MODIFY THIS FOLDER OR IT'S CONTENTS.

+14. Finally, with an Illustrator document open, in the actions panel you will need to run `»» COLOR LIBRARY IMPORT ««`.
+You will see an alert with the message "Color Library Settings Successful!".
+You are now ready to proceed with using the actions & scripts.